Hamish-Leahy/TAS-Hoskins-Centre-Inventory/README.md

 # TAS-Hoskins-Centre-Inventory

 This project is a web-based inventory management system for the TAS Hoskins Centre.
 It provides a user-friendly interface for browsing, adding, and managing inventory items.
+This repository creator and The Armidale School are not liable for any damages that may be caused from this system

 ## Features